This post contains affiliate links. All thoughts and opinions are my own.

 If you’ve been thinking about how to start a lifestyle blog, now is the time!
 Follow this step-by-step guide and you’ll have your lifestyle blog up and running in no time!
 Good luck!

 PS.
 Want to join a supportive, encouraging tribe of bloggers and business owners?
-Hop over to my media company’s Facebook group (Lipstick and Muffin Community) to ask questions, get support and become inspired to reach your goals and dreams!
+Hop over to my Facebook group (The Boss Up and Blog Tribe) to ask questions, get support and become inspired to reach your goals and dreams!

 If you found this post helpful, make sure to share it on Pinterest so others can start a successful lifestyle blog too!